Krupki: World War I and World War II

 Some of the Germans and Austrians involved in the incident were also injured during the panic.
 Very few, if any, of the local Belarusians, Roma/Gypsies or Poles supported the anti-Semitic attack and a few even actively opposed Nazi rule in their town altogether.
 Krupki was liberated by the Red Army in June 1944.
 Belarus was the hardest hit Soviet Republic in the war and remained in Nazi hands until it was liberated in 1944 during the Minsk Offensive.
 The Jewish population of Belarus was devastated and never recovered.

+Krupki and Wehrmacht Complicity

+The Krupki massacre of September 1941 has played a role in the Historikerstreit and is analyzed by historian Waitman Wade Beorn in his study of German atrocities in Belarus.
+Given the direct participation of Wehrmacht soldiers in this killing operation— in this case, the 354th Infantry, including the 3rd Battalion under Major Johannes Waldow— Beorn believes it provides an early example of Wehrmacht complicity in the Holocaust.
+He argues that the majority of regular German soldiers "were not volunteers but did not evade participation."
+The involvement of the 354th was largely restricted to security or support roles for the SS, rather than direct killing of civilians, but other units in Belarus would gradually assume more direct roles in SS mass killing operations.
+The Krupki murders serve as an illuminating starting point in the study of Wehrmacht involvement in Nazi atrocities.
+Though the work of shooting civilians was admittedly grisly, the organizational culture of the Wehrmacht pressured the common soldier to "accept unpleasant necessities" in the furtherance of larger military or racial goals.

 During the Cold War

 The town was violently assailed by KGB-related elements.
 It would remain part of the Belorussian SSR until 1991, when it became part of the state of Belarus.
 Krupki's population had reached 5,000 by 1977.